chitranjaliok-hub/Shinkansen-Travel-Experience/README.md

 This project was completed as part of an institute-conducted Data Science hackathon with a team size of 1–3 participants.

-The displayed competition result is based on the hackathon platform's recorded ranking.

 ---

 ## 🛠️ Tech Stack